pmbrent/Ready/README.md

 ### Phase 5: Book Genre Tagging and Searching (1 day)

-In Phase 5, books will be taggable by genre [for Librarians only] via Tags and Taggings join tables.
-I'll add a view for each genre to show popular books for that genre.
+In Phase 5, books will be taggable by genre [for Librarians only] via Genres and Genre-Taggings join tables.
+I'll optionally add a view for each genre to show popular books for that genre.
 Users will also be able to select favorite genres.

 [Details][phase-five]